social-native/elastic-composer/README.md

 ### Geo Specific

-> NOTE: Go filters do not have any aggs enabled!
+> NOTE: Geo filters do not have any aggs enabled!
 Do not try to use aggs with geo filters.

 Examples of GeoFilter actions and the queries they generate can be found at [src/filters/geo_filter_README.md](src/filters/geo_filter_README.md)